etagwerker/etagwerker.com/talks.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/am-oVaAkDNw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Upgrade Rails 101: The Roadmap to Smooth Upgrades (Southeast Ruby, 2019)

+This is version 2.1 of the workshop I conducted at RailsConf.
+In this iteration I decide to use Docker to make it easier to get things set up.
+This proved to be a great decision as it decreased setup issues to 0%.
+Setting things up took about 10 minutes, but it was smooth sailing after that.

+## Upgrade Rails 101: The Roadmap to Smooth Upgrades (RailsConf, 2019)

+In this workshop I present a few simple steps to upgrade your Rails application.
+Unfortunately there is no recording of this workshop, but you can find a companion page over here: [https://www.fastruby.io/upgrade](https://www.fastruby.io/upgrade)

 ## Open Source: When Nights & Weekends Are Not Enough (Southeast Ruby, 2017)

+In this talk I share my experience as an open source contributor and maintainer after becoming a father.
+I share a few great ways to bake in open source contributions in your day-to-day:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MOJoF7sPVdM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>